epam/ai-dial/docs/user-guide.md

 #### Add Custom App

+> You can also add custom applications using [DIAL API](https://epam-rail.com/dial_api#tag/Applications/paths/~1v1~1applications~1%7BBucket%7D~1%7BApplication%20Path%7D/put).

-If you want to use your custom application, you can register it in AI DIAL Chat.
-After adding applications, the configuration JSON files for your registered applications will be saved in a dedicated folder within a blob store account bucket assigned to your user account.
+If you want to use your custom application, you can register it in AI DIAL Chat or add using [DIAL API](https://epam-rail.com/dial_api#tag/Applications/paths/~1v1~1applications~1%7BBucket%7D~1%7BApplication%20Path%7D/put).
+After adding a custom application, a JSON file describing the configuration of your application will be saved in a dedicated folder within a blob store account bucket assigned to your user account.
 These files can then be accessed by DIAL Core to facilitate the integration and operation of your applications.
 Configuration of a custom application matches DIAL Core dynamic configuration for applications.
 Refer to [Examples](https://github.com/epam/ai-dial-core/blob/development/sample/aidial.config.json) to view how it can look like.

 > **Important Requirement**: Custom applications must provide a chat completion endpoint for DIAL Core and adhere to the [Unified API](https://epam-rail.com/dial_api#/paths/~1openai~1deployments~1%7BDeployment%20Name%7D~1chat~1completions/post) standards to ensure seamless integration and functionality.

-You can register and view your applications in the [My applications](#my-applications) section.
+In DIAL Chat, you can register and view your applications in the [My applications](#my-applications) section.
 From there, you can select which applications you want to appear in the [Talk To](#talk-to) section, making them available for use in conversations.

 ![](./img/register-app.png)